P-glycoprotein: Cancer

 P-gp efflux activity is capable of lowering intracellular concentrations of otherwise beneficial compounds, such as chemotherapeutics and other medications, to sub-therapeutic levels.
 Consequently, P-gp overexpression is one of the main mechanisms behind decreased intracellular drug accumulation and development of multidrug resistance in human multidrug-resistant (MDR) cancers.

 History

 P-gp was first characterized in 1976.
 P-gp was shown to be responsible for conferring multidrug resistance upon mutant cultured cancer cells that had developed resistance to cytotoxic drugs.

 The structure of mouse P-gp, which has 87% sequence identity to human P-gp, was resolved by x-ray crystallography in 2009.
 The first structure of human P-gp was solved in 2018, with the protein in its ATP-bound, outward-facing conformation.

 Research

 Radioactive verapamil can be used for measuring P-gp function with positron emission tomography.

 P-gp is also used to differentiate transitional B cells from naive B cells.
 Dyes such as rhodamine 123 and MitoTracker dyes from Invitrogen can be used to make this differentiation.

-MDR1 as a drug target
+P-gp as a drug target

-It has been suggested that MDR1 inhibitors might treat various diseases, especially cancers, but none have done well in clinical trials.
+It has been suggested that inhibitors of P-gp might treat various diseases, especially cancers, but none have done well in clinical trials.